MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11compilefrommemory.md

 - D3DX11.dll
 api_type:
 - LibDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX11CompileFromMemory function

 > [!Note]
 > The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.

 > [!Note]
 > Instead of using this function, we recommend that you compile offline by using the Fxc.exe command-line compiler or use one of the HLSL compile APIs, like the [**D3DCompile**](https://msdn.microsoft.com/library/windows/desktop/dd607324) API.

 Compile a shader or an effect that is loaded in memory.